Somerville houses: Joseph Q. Twombly House

 If you have a dispute with your registered contractor or believe they did shoddy work, you may contact the Attorney General�s office (617-727-8400) for help with informal mediation.
 If that does not resolve the issue, you may try a state-approved arbitration program.
 You also have the option of taking your dispute directly to court.
 For more detailed information, contact the EOCA Consumer Information Hotline at (617) 727-7780.
 Note that if you are awarded a judgment and your contractor refuses to pay or defaults, remedies are still available through the Residential Contractor�s Guaranty Fund.

-Somerville Old House Organization Mission
+Posted by Somerville Old House Organization at 12:00 PM 0 comments

 SOHO Helps You Care For Your Old House